Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 This article is built from current public UAE sources on drugs, controlled medicines, customs restrictions, and personal-use medicine imports, then reviewed against Remy's internal compliance baseline built around MoHAP Circular 17/2022.
 Where the public sources are explicit, we say so.
 Where the answer is an inference, we keep the wording narrow.
 Read our editorial policy →

-Dr. Haroun reviews Remy research pages covering peptide verification, UAE compliance posture, and the clinical-development pipeline around investigational metabolic compounds.
+The Remy Peptides Editorial Board reviews Remy Peptides pages covering peptide verification, UAE compliance posture, and the clinical-development pipeline around investigational metabolic compounds.

 References & Citations